-Camden LGBT Forum is run by LGBT people for LGBT people and holds a bi-monthly meeting open to all LGBT people in the London Borough of Camden and those with concerns about LGBT issues.
+Camden LGBT Forum is run by LGBT people for LGBT people and holds a meeting every month open to all LGBT people in the London Boroughs of Camden and Islington and those with concerns about LGBT issues.

-We meet on the first Tuesday of every other month; usually from 6-8 pm at Camden Town Hall, Judd Street.
+We meet on the first Tuesday of every month, usually from 6-8 pm at Camden Town Hall, Judd Street.
 Camden WC1H 9JE.
 (However, phone the office on 020 7388 5720 to be sure).

-The next Forum meeting will take place on Tuesday 5 July 2016, Committee Rm 2, Camden Town Hall, Judd Street from 6.00pm.
-The next meetings after that will then be Tuesday 6 September and 8 November.
+The next Forum meeting will take place on Tuesday 5 June 2018, Committee Rm 1, Camden Town Hall, Judd Street from 6.00pm.

 It is a registered charity no. 1107855 and a company limited by guarantee no. 05132434.
 Formed in 2002 in response to the murder of Jody Dubrowski, the Forum’s aims are: